 So what is a girl (or guy) to DO?
 Check these out…

 Pure White is one of my FAVE go-to whites.
-It acts like white because it IS white and it literally has 1 little drop of warmth in it.
+It acts like white because it IS white (almost off-white), with a tiny bit of warm softness in it.
 Not enough to make it creamy or yellow, but enough to remove the crisp edge that many whites have.

 Pure White on the large scale